mohammad-azhar-tanveer-pharmd/clinical-pharmacy-activities/case-01-thiamine-duplication.md

 History of chronic alcohol use.

 ## Issue Identified
-Concurrent prescription of IV thiamine and oral thiamine.
+Concurrent prescription of IV thiamine (100 mg IV) and oral thiamine (100 mg).

 ## Clinical Rationale
 IV thiamine is indicated initially in alcoholic patients to prevent Wernicke’s encephalopathy.
 Oral thiamine is usually introduced during maintenance phase.